-In the simplest of terms, Blockchain is a time-stamped series of immutable records of data that is managed by a cluster of computers not owned by any single entity.
+In its most basic form, Blockchain is a time-stamped series of immutable data records managed by a network of computers not owned by any single entity.

-Because it is a shared and immutable ledger, its information is open for anyone and everyone to see.
-Hence, anything that is built on the blockchain is by its very nature transparent, and everyone involved is accountable for their actions.
+Because it is a shared and immutable ledger, its information is available to anyone and everyone.
+As a result, anything built on the blockchain is by definition transparent, and everyone involved is held accountable for their actions.